simonesilvetti/pyCheck/README.md

 In BenchMarks.py you can find several methods which are reffered to the article.
 Please recall them in the main method at the end of BenchMarks.py (just comment/uncomment them).

+# How to
+See some examples in [this](https://github.com/simonesilvetti/pyCheck/blob/master/pycheck/notebooks/howto.ipynb) notebook